Superrehtard/old_diaspora_wiki/Community-supported-pods.md

 a better idea how stable a given pod is.
 * [Pod Uptime from diasp.org](http://pods.diasp.org) - similar service to PodUp.

-Don't forget: **this is alpha software!** We do our best, but we cannot guarantee that there are no security holes exposing your data.
-As with all web services, think carefully about how much information you want to give them.

 If there is an unbroken image next to the pod name, the pod is probably online at the moment.

 Pod maintainers:

 * To add your pod to the list, please edit this page, adding details along the same pattern as the existing data.
 Pods are listed in alphabetical order by pod name.
 * Please consider adding yourself to the podup list at [[http://podup.sargodarya.de]].